Gear Guide~8 min read

 iPhone with MagSafe

 As an Amazon Associate, ParkSwiz earns from qualifying purchases.
-Links open Amazon product search results.
+Links open Amazon product search results or product pages.
 Prices and availability vary.